Severity

 The recall

-issued this moderate-severity CPSC recall — The wheels of the airplane and the balls at the tip of the butterfly's antenna can detach, posing a choking h….
+issued this CPSC recall-The wheels of the airplane and the balls at the tip of the butterfly's antenna can detach, posing a choking h….

 Sourced from official CPSC enforcement records.
 Verify recall #15074 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #15074) was formally reported on February 5, 2015.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 660.

 The documented reason for this recall is: The wheels of the airplane and the balls at the tip of the butterfly's antenna can detach, posing a choking hazard to young children.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately take the recalled toys away from children and contact LS Import for a full refund. - consumers holding this product should act on that instruction rather than relying on general guidance.